An open-faced tomato sandwich with garlic herb aioli over toasted crusty bread. It’s the perfect tomato toast to enjoy in the summertime!

 - 1 Tbsp. olive oil

-- crusty bread, sliced ½-inch thick (such as Pane Italian Bread, Ciabatta, or any type of "rustic" bakery style bread)
+- 4–5 sliced crusty bread, sliced 1/2-inch thick (such as Pane Italian Bread, Ciabatta, or any type of “rustic” bakery-style bread)

 - In a bowl of a food processor, combine the mayonnaise, herbs, garlic, olive oil, and lemon juice.
 Pulse until blended and smooth.
-Store covered in the refrigerator while preparing the toast.
+Store covered in the refrigerator until ready to serve.

 - To prepare the toast, preheat the oven to 400F.

-- Place slices of bread in a single layer on a baking sheet.
+- Place sliced bread in a single layer on a baking sheet.
 Brush each slice on both sides with olive oil.
-Bake the toasts for 12-15 minutes or until they are crisp and browned.
+Toast for 12-15 minutes or until crisp and browned.
 Remove from the oven and cool.
+Alternatively, you can toast the bread in a bread toaster.

 - To prepare the sandwiches, spread the aioli over toast.
-Top the toast with tomato slices, and sprinkle salt and pepper to taste.
-Drizzle with tiny bit of olive oil.
-Serve.
+You can add as much as you like.
+Layer as many tomato slices as you like over toast, and sprinkle with salt and pepper to taste.
+Drizzle with a tiny bit of olive oil.
+Serve immediately.